 (iii) At low concentrations certain substances tend to behave like normal electrolytes.
 However, at higher concentrations, due to the formation of aggregated particles these substances behave like colloidal solutions.
 Such colloids are called aggregated colloids.

-Question 5.13: Define what are enzymes?
-Briefly explain the mechanism of enzyme catalysis.
+Question 5.13: What are enzymes ?
+Write in brief the mechanism of enzyme catalysis.

 Soln: Protein molecules of high molecular masses are termed as enzymes.
 Colloidal solutions are formed when these are dissolved in water.
 These are complex, nitrogenous organic compounds produced by living plants and animals.
 Enzymes are also called ‘biochemical catalysts’.